UC-Davis-molecular-computing/scadnano/CONTRIBUTING.md

 This seems as though it would be very memory expensive, but implemented correctly, it's fairly efficient.
 For example, if you have a large object tree and want to change one subtree of it, then most of the old subtrees can be shared with the new one.
 The only objects that need to change are those representing nodes between the changed subtree and the root.

+**Note:** Until built_value deals with [this issue](https://github.com/google/built_value.dart/issues/774), it actually does require allocating brand new objects most of the time.
+This seems to have a measurable effect on performance, but mostly because OverReact avoids re-rendering a component if the new props (see explanation of React props below) are `identical` (i.e., referentially equal), but this re-rendering-avoiding optimization doesn't work if the new props are a new object, even if equal according to `==`.
+So it is costing us, but not because of the extra memory allocation or time to populate it; more because OverReact unnecessarily re-renders a component whenever its props are objects, even if they represent the same value as before.

 Unfortunately, built_value is implemented in a way that requires quite a bit of boilerplate code to express fairly simple objects.
 For example, we need an object representing an "action" (actions are described below) that changes the Boolean value of one UI setting (namely whether copy/pasted strands keep the same color in the new strand, or generate a new color).

 The most straightforward implementation of this in Dart would be a class like this: